Mobile cheque deposits: A guide for 2024

 • Risk of scams.
 You’ll need to recognize the signs of mobile cheque deposit scams to protect your money.

 • Keep your physical copy.
-You’ll need to keep the physical copy of your cheque in case you fail to endorse the cheque properly or if it bounces.
+You’ll need to keep the physical copy of your cheque in case you fail to endorse the cheque properly or it bounces.

 Bottom line

 Mobile cheque deposit is a simple and convenient way to deposit cheques into your bank account.
-It’s a feature that’s widely available from most banks and credit unions, and it saves you the hassle of visiting a branch or ATM.
+It’s widely available from most banks and credit unions, and it saves you the hassle of visiting a branch or ATM.
 Log in to your mobile banking app to find out how to deposit a cheque using your smartphone.

 Frequently asked questions about mobile cheque deposits